LeonardoGentile/.dotfiles/README.md

 - `.bash_extra`
 - `.git_extra`

-I do so because these are files that I do NOT want to versionate.
+I do so because these are files that I do NOT want to track.
 The `Install.sh` (step 1) copies them in home and if I edit them in `home` nothing will happens to the `.dotfiles` repo.
 Usually I overwrite these files with the ones coming from `.dotfiles-private` (`Install.sh` from step 2)

 ## Mac OS X Installation